microsoft/vscode-docs/api/extension-guides/web-extensions.md

 There are currently two ways to test a web extension before publishing it to the Marketplace.

 * Use VS Code running on the desktop with the `--extensionDevelopmentKind=web` option to run your web extension in a web extension host running in VS Code.
-* Use the [@vscode/test-web](https://github.com/microsoft/vscode-test-web) node module to open a browser containing VS Code Web including your extension, served from a local server.
+* Use the [@vscode/test-web](https://github.com/microsoft/vscode-test-web) node module to open a browser containing VS Code for the Web including your extension, served from a local server.

 ### Test your web extension in VS Code running on desktop